 This is an independent course which can be taken by students from various disciplines.
 It also prepares students for further studies in Food and Nutritional Science.
-Assessment: 30% assignments, 70% examination.

 BIOL2101.
 Principles of food chemistry (6 credits)

 To provide a basic understanding of chemistry in food systems, and to provide practical training in chemistry related to food science and nutrition.